pyapi-gitlab/pyapi-gitlab/README.md

 ## License

-python-gitlab is licensed under the GPL3.
+pyapi-gitlab is licensed under the GPL3.
 Check the LICENSE file.